 Have you ventured into the waters of county court records yet?
-Everyone who reads this blog regularly knows I am a big fan of court records.
-Today, I’d like to walk you through the kinds of things you can find in county court records.
+I am a big fan of court records.
+Today, I’d like to show you what you can find in these records.

-For example, here’s a (current day) hierarchy of the court in Delaware (courtesy of the National Center for State Courts website):
+For example, here’s a recent hierarchy of the court in Delaware (courtesy of the National Center for State Courts website):

 Take a look at how different the court structure is in Florida: